 These shape dinosaurs were easy to prep and make.
-I cut a circle out of green cardstock and then cut it in half so we could make two dinosaurs.
+I cut a circle out of green card stock and then cut it in half so we could make two dinosaurs.
 Then I gave Madelynn a pile of green foam shapes and let her glue them together to create her own little dinosaur friends.

 We LOVE Laurie Berkner in our house and watch her music videos on You Tube often.
-One of our favorite songs is "We Are the Dinosaurs" and Madelynn loves to march around when we listen to it.
-To make the song extra special this week I made dinosaur feet for her out of tissue boxes and colored paper for her to wear while stomping to the beat.
+One of our favorite songs is “We Are the Dinosaurs” and Madelynn loves to march around when we listen to it.
+To make the song extra special this week I made dinosaur feet out of tissue boxes and colored paper for her to wear while stomping to the beat.

 Dino Egg Hunt:

 This activity was essentially an Easter egg hunt around our house, but with dinosaurs hiding inside each egg instead of Easter candy and treats.
-Madelynn had fun collecting all of the different dinosaurs in her basket.
+Madelynn had fun collecting and counting all of the different dinosaurs in her basket.

 Alphabet Dino Tracks: